Martijncvv/cryptocurrency_portfolio_project/README.md

   - A website that displays coin prices and blockchain block data.
   - Displays current coin price and total portfolio value.
   - https://blockchair.com/

+- Differences
+  - What Cryptofolio does differently is adding social media and news data.

 ### Hardest part
-I think the hardest part is getting and displaying price data due to inexperience.
+- I think the hardest part is getting and displaying price/social media data due to inexperience with APIs.
 I have done an API exercise once but I do not know what difficulties I can run into.
 If I am unable to retrieve price data from the cryptocurrency market, I can choose to use data from the general stock market.
+- Another difficulty are the graphs and how I can display historical portfolio data of the user's portfolio.
+If I'm not able to add graphs I can choose to drop that functionality or use an embedded price graph provided by a third party.